Celebrating Birds in the Berkshires and Beyond

 Excellent bird resources and organizations:

-National Bird Feeding Month - February!
+National Bird Feeding Month ... is February!